warfreire/blockchain-based.sensing.system/README.md

 ## What the experiment is:

 This experiment was designed to evaluate the feasibility of a permissioned blockchain tailored to secure critical sensing data on a Maritime Monitoring System.
 To do so, we integrate the blockchain prototype with a low-cost Automatic Identification System (AIS) developed by the Brazilian Navy, and analyzed the overall perfomance of the system  receiving marine traffic data on a real environment.
+In this 2.1 version, we seek to adress scalability in a MMS, setting a Raft Consensus protocol and introducing a dockerized blockchain-client.

 We adopt [Hyperledger Fabric 1.4 LTS](https://hyperledger-fabric.readthedocs.io/en/release-1.4/) as our blockchain platform.
 We configure a globally distributed blockchain network that supports the execution of Golang chaincodes.